EXPLAINER: What's next after House impeachment vote

 If the Senate were to convict, lawmakers could then take a separate vote on whether to disqualify Trump from holding future office.

-Schumer said Wednesday: "Make no mistake, there will be an impeachment trial in the United States Senate; there will be a vote on convicting the president for high crimes and misdemeanours ; and if the president is convicted, there will be a vote on barring him from running again.”
+Schumer said Wednesday: "Make no mistake, there will be an impeachment trial in the United States Senate; there will be a vote on convicting the president for high crimes and misdemeanors; and if the president is convicted, there will be a vote on barring him from running again.”

 In the case of federal judges who were impeached and removed from office, the Senate has taken a second vote after conviction to determine whether to bar the person from ever holding federal office again.